Programmatic DOOH Advertising: A Complete Guide for 2025

 Types of Programmatic DOOH

 • Real-Time Bidding (RTB): The most common type of programmatic buying, where advertisers bid for ad space in real time.
+Ideal for time-sensitive promotions and dynamic content.

 • Programmatic Guaranteed: A direct deal between advertisers and publishers, ensuring ad placements at a fixed price.
+Perfect for brands wanting premium placements without auction uncertainty.

 • Private Marketplace (PMP): A more controlled environment where premium ad inventory is available to select advertisers, offering exclusivity and high-impact placements.
+Best for brand campaigns requiring specific premium locations.

 • Automated Direct: Pre-negotiated programmatic deals that allow advertisers to secure space without competing in an auction.
+Suitable for long-term campaigns with predictable budgets.

 The ROI Argument (Because You’ll Be Asked)